Hover over images for detail:Porcelain-berry in early autumn

 For seedlings or young plants use large linesman’s pliers along with a leveraged hand weeder to loosen dry soil

-Older porcelain-berry root crown with laterals and small vine
+Older porcelain-berry root crown with lateral roots and small vine

-At the next growth stage, the thick portion becomes the root crown, which must be dug out — using a leveraged hand weeder for small roots, or with a shovel, pick-axe, mattock, or Pulaski axe for larger roots.
-Then the exposed crown may be extracted with large pliers or a weed wrench, or cut with loppers, and the severed lateral roots removed as much as possible.
-Where necessary, cut laterals beneath the ground to prevent sunlight from reaching them.
+At the next growth stage, the thick portion becomes the root crown, which should be dug out — using a leveraged hand weeder for small roots, or with a shovel, pick-axe, mattock, or Pulaski axe for larger roots.
+Then the exposed crown may be extracted with large pliers or a weed wrench, or cut with loppers, and the lateral roots extracted as much as possible.
+Be aware, however, that each lateral that remains in the ground can grow a new set of vines, a root crown, and more lateral roots.

 A Pulaski axe was used here

 The lateral roots are reddish brown, knotty/rubbery, and the root bark easily separates from the core or pith.
-But because severed roots may send up suckers, all flexible (live) parts must be allowed to dry above ground or safely bagged/discarded, and the site routinely monitored.
+All severed parts of the roots must be allowed to dry above ground or safely bagged/discarded, and the site routinely monitored.
+If the above plant in the above photo had been sliced at the root crown it would have saved time spent on extracting the roots.

 Zig-zag porcelain-berry vines in winter